rexmortus/rexmortus.github.io/_posts/2015-10-20-explanation-of-the-robot-part-1.markdown

 > Its hard to avoid programming overcomplicated monoliths if none of your programs can talk to each other.

 By designing our application's interface to easily communicate with other programs, we save ourselves the trouble of writing and maintaining two separate interfaces (one for streams and one for files), and negate the need for a lot of complicated code.
 This is called "The Rule of Composition", which advises us to keep our program interfaces textual and stream-oriented.
-In this case, our goal is to design a singular interface that can handle both streams and files with one codepath.
+In this case, our goal is to design a singular interface that can handle both streams and files with one code path.

 ### 4.2 Interpreting and delegating input

-The second thing our application must know is how to interperet this textual input.
+The second thing our application must know is how to interpret this textual input.

 In particular, the challenge is to parse the input into a format the `Robot` can eventually understand, without duplicating knowledge of "what are acceptable commands" and without resorting to needlessly complex structures or algorithms.